A quick note:

-35. You should update your content XX times a month: Strive for quality not quantity.
+35. You should update your content X times a month: Strive for quality, not quantity.
 Look at your competitors and define your strategy.

-36. Link location in content doesn’t matter: First link in the article usually has the highest weight.
-Try to move your most important links in the beginning of your content.
+36. Link location in content doesn’t matter: The First link in the article usually has the highest weight.
+Try to move your most important links at the beginning of your content.

-38. Content quantity over quality: Google easily detect content farms which produce content only for the sake of it.
-When there is not enough good user statistics such as visit, time on sites, social activity this is a signal the content is probably not so great.
-Linchpin SEO discovered that reading level was one factor that separated quality sites from content mills.
+38. Content quantity over quality: Google easily detects content farms that produce content only for the sake of it.
+When there is not enough good user statistics such as visit, time on sites, social activity this is a signal, the content is probably not so great.

 40. Higher Keyword Density Is Better: Stuffing your keyword across your copy will get you nowhere.
 It will only disturb your visitors.

-41. My business doesn’t need a blog: Every business need a blog because you need relevant text content and backlinks in order to rank long-term on Google organic search results.
+41. My business doesn’t need a blog: Every business needs a blog because you need relevant text content and backlinks to rank long-term on Google organic search results.
 There are news and innovations in every industry.
 A blog will help you to position yourself as an expert in your niche.

 42. Videos Are All You Need: While some sites can do very well only with video, you need to consider that there are some limitations to the audience you can reach.
-Be sure to back it up with non-video content as well.
-For best results use combination of text and visual content.
+Be sure to back it up with non-video content as well, for best results, use a combination of text and visual content.
 Don’t forget Google bot need to feed with text content.